-Tray Full of Vowels
+Should You Swap a Tray Full of Vowels?

 If you have a tray filled with all or nearly all vowels you may be able to play out of them.
 Words such as ALOE, BEAU, UREA, IOTA, AUDIO, ADIEU.
 These all are great words to use up vowels.

-Tray Full of Consonants
+Should You Swap a Tray Full of Consonants?

 Sometimes you can be staring at a tray with only consonants on it.
 Don't despair, there are ways to play out of it.
-Consider these words.HYMN, RHYTHMS, MYRRHS, NYMPHS, PYGMY, CYST, SPRY and GYPSY.
+Consider these words: HYMN, RHYTHMS, MYRRHS, NYMPHS, PYGMY, CYST, SPRY and GYPSY.

-7. How to Get a Bingo
+7. Know How to Get a Bingo

 Everyone wants a bingo, a seven letter word that increases your score dramatically.
 They are usually made from low point value tiles.
 If there is nowhere to play your seven letter word, rearrange the letters and move on.
 It is easy to get blinded and not see other words.
 Keep shuffling your letters to see possible words.
-These 7 letter words are best played early in the game because as the game progresses, there is less space to play a long word.
+These seven letter words are best played early in the game because as the game progresses, there is less space to play a long word.

-The letters below are considered the best for being able to get a Bingo.
+The letters below are considered the best for being able to get a bingo:

-8. Problem Letters
+8. Learn How to Deal With Problem Letters

 If you struggle with a certain letter, learn words that use that letter both as a beginning letter and contained within the word.
 Think of other letters that are often used next to it.
 Build a bank of these words in your memory and it will soon become less daunting when you draw it.
 For me, it was the letter V;.
 Now I have certain 'go to V words ' I use when I draw it.

-The S, D, R and blank are great letters for hooking onto the end of words, if you are swapping tiles, it is advisable to never swap these.
+The S, D, R and blank are great letters for hooking onto the end of words.
+If you are swapping tiles, it is advisable to never swap these.

 10. Learn From Better Players

 Play against and learn from better players.
 If you are playing someone who is consistently scoring more than you, where are their points coming from?
-It is likely their tiles were no better than yours, they just used them more effectively.
+It is likely their tiles were no better than yours; they just used them more effectively.

 Increase your Scrabble vocabulary.
 Practice these new skills and watch your score increase.
 Over time, people will be watching how you play and learning from you.